 - Transparency: Students should disclose the use of generative AI in their submissions.
 The extent and nature of the AI's contribution should be clearly stated. - Learning, Not Replacing: Generative AI should be used to aid understanding and augment research, not as a substitute for your learning or problem-solving. - Prohibited During Assessments: Generative AI is strictly prohibited in quizzes, exams, and other assessment forms where individual understanding is being tested. - Ethical Use: Students are expected to use AI responsibly, adhering to ethical guidelines and avoiding any form of academic dishonesty. - Scope of Policy: This policy applies solely to this course.
-Other courses, departments, or universitywide policies may differ.
+Other courses, departments, or university-wide policies may differ, and the student must adhere to those.